hibatica/ProgrammingChallenges/README.md

 # ProgrammingChallenges

 > This is mostly a personal practice/demonstration repository.
 Feel free to reference it though!
+> If you're referring to this repository, know that I myself am learning as I go.
+Don't expect to see best practices here, but I'm sure you could learn something!

 ## Index
 1. [Reproducing common programs, services, algorithms, etc](#reproducing-common-programs-services-algorithms-etc)